abpframework/abp/docs/en/modules/tenant-management.md

 # Tenant Management Module

-[Multi-Tenancy](../framework/architecture/multi-tenancy) is one of the core features of ABP Framework.
+[Multi-Tenancy](../framework/architecture/multi-tenancy) is one of the core features of ABP.
 It provides the fundamental infrastructure to build your own SaaS (Software-as-a-Service) solution.
 ABP's multi-tenancy system abstracts where your tenants are stored, by providing the `ITenantStore` interface.
 All you need to do is to implement that interface.

 **The Tenant Management module is an implementation of the the `ITenantStore` interface.
 It stores tenants in a database.
 It also provides UI to manage your tenants and their [features](../framework/infrastructure/features.md).**

-> Please **refer to the [Multi-Tenancy](../framework/architecture/multi-tenancy) documentation** to understand the multi-tenancy system of the ABP Framework.
+> Please **refer to the [Multi-Tenancy](../framework/architecture/multi-tenancy) documentation** to understand the multi-tenancy system of the ABP.
 This document focuses on the Tenant Management module.

-### About the ABP Commercial SaaS Module
+### About the ABP SaaS Module

 The [SaaS Module](https://commercial.abp.io/modules/Volo.Saas) is an alternative implementation of this module with more features and possibilities.
-It is distributed as a part of the [ABP Commercial](https://commercial.abp.io/) subscription.
+It is distributed as a part of the [ABP](https://commercial.abp.io/) subscription.

 ## How to Install

-This module comes as pre-installed (as NuGet/NPM packages) when you [create a new solution](https://abp.io/get-started) with the ABP Framework.
+This module comes as pre-installed (as NuGet/NPM packages) when you [create a new solution](https://abp.io/get-started) with the ABP.
 You can continue to use it as package and get updates easily, or you can include its source code into your solution (see `get-source` [CLI](../cli) command) to develop your custom module.

 ### The Source Code